The Artwork of Rich Griendling

 Rich Griendling’s design and sculptures for the Veterans Tribute honors the sacrifices

-and service of all United States veterans from each of the five military branches,
+and service of all United States veterans from each of the five military branches, and to say thank you to the men and women of the civil service.
+Click here to view the Veterans Tribute after sunset.

 The Veterans Tribute commission was a multi-year project.
 After completing the initial design, Griendling dedicated the next three years to sculpting the six life-size bronze sculptures while overseeing the production and installation of all the elements of the final Tribute.